 How Credit Lock Works

 TU Credit Lock is available to anyone using TransUnion Credit Monitoring services.
-Download the mobile app to your tablet or smartphone, or use the tool when logged into the TransUnion website with any Web browser.
+Use the tool when logged into the TransUnion website with any Web browser.
 In either case, you can lock or unlock your TransUnion credit report with just a click of your mouse or a swipe of your touchscreen.

 How Credit Lock Helps Prevent Credit Fraud